CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise1-split.md

    - `What happens to time when an object moves close to the speed of light?`

-   - `Can a cat really be alive and dead at the same time?`
+   - `Can a cat be alive and dead at the same time?`

    - `What is the fourth dimension, and how is it related to time?`